mmikkel/CpFieldInspect-Craft/README.md

-# CP Field Inspect plugin for Craft CMS 3.x
+# CP Field Inspect plugin for Craft CMS 3.x and 4.x

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/mmikkel/CpFieldInspect-Craft/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/mmikkel/CpFieldInspect-Craft/?branch=master)

 CP Field Inspect is a tiny utility plugin making content modelling a little bit easier in Craft.

 The plugin adds a little cogwheel link to the field handles in element edit forms.
 Clicking this link redirects you to the fields' settings pages - and back to your content when you save the settings.

 Additionally, CP Field Inspect will add a link to your element edit forms for easy access to the element's source settings.
 This enables you to quickly tweak e.g. a entry type's field layout.
 And just like with the field settings, after saving the source settings CP Field Inspect redirects you back to the element edit page.

 ![Easily inspect field handles and edit fields](resources/img/demo.gif)

-_For Craft 3.0 -> 3.4, CP Field Inspect also adds the actual field handles to the edit forms.
-Since Craft 3.5 the field handles is added to the edit forms as a core feature, and CP Field Inspect only adds the actual links._

 Plugin icon: CUSTOMIZE SEARCH by creative outlet from [the Noun Project](https://thenounproject.com)